 As you’re shopping for a portable garage, there are some optional features you should know about.
 The most valuable in my experience is having roll-up doors at both ends, not just one.
 Having access to both ends makes it much easier to put stuff in an get it out.
 Another thing to consider is optional hold-down straps that go over the portable garage, anchoring into the ground on each side.
-Not all companies offer this, but it delivers an added level of strength and wind resistance.
+Not all companies offer this additional anchorage, but it delivers an added level of strength and wind resistance.

 All portable garages use some method to secure the fabric over the frame and tighten it, and most use a series of laces that thread through grommets in the fabric and around the frame.
 I paid a little extra for a system that uses ratcheting strap clamps to secure the fabric and draw it tight.
 Besides being more effective than laces, the ratcheting system is easy to snug up later, if the fabric ever gets loose.